open/close all folders

 - Buddy's biological dad in Elf is this, although the focus of the film is elsewhere.
 On the other hand, Walter is involved in the upbringing of his younger son by a different woman.

-- In Breakfast With Scot, the titular Scot's mother dies of a drug overdose, and custody is supposed to go to her ex-boyfriend (who isn't Scot's biological father).
-Said boyfriend being a jerkass off in Brazil, Scot ends up with the jerkass's brother and his partner Eric, neither of whom have any experience at parenting.
+- In Breakfast With Scot, the titular Scot's mother dies of a drug overdose, and custody is supposed to go to her ex-boyfriend Billy (who isn't Scot's biological father).
+Since Billy is busy being a jerkass off in Brazil, Scot ends up with Billy's brother Sam and his partner Eric, neither of whom have any experience at parenting.

 - In Big Daddy this happens to the main character's roommate but the roommate is out of town when the kid arrives so the main character tells child services he's the kid's father.
 Eventually child services finds out the main character was lying and a trial ensues where the child's real dad saves the day.